bulderbank/gha-dependency-updater/README.md

 ## Security
 When using any action you should always tag the action to a specific commit SHA.
-The same goes for uplodaed images used by the action.
+The same goes for uplodaded images used by the action.
 For this and future iterations of the action we will exclusively tag the image by the digest SHA.